-But instead of listing all the forms, Aristotelians have shown how we can start with knowing whether a few are valid or invalid, and then convert any other form into one of those by a detailed reduction procedure.
+But instead of listing all the forms, Aristotelians have shown how we can start with knowing whether a few are valid or invalid and then convert any other form into one of those by a detailed reduction procedure.

-Alternatively, we can take any categorical syllogism, put it in standard form, and then use the method of diagrams presented in Chapter 8 of Critical Thinking to determine whether it is valid.
-Or we can use one of several other well-known diagram methods, similar to but distinct from the methods of Chapter 8.
+Alternatively, we can take any categorical syllogism, put it in standard form, and then use the method of diagrams presented in Chapter 8 of the text to determine whether it is valid.